yaojiezheng1-droid/amazon_order/README.md

 4. For each factory group, run `json_PO_excel.py` to write the JSON values into `order_generation/docs/empty_base_template.xlsx`.
    !excel must be created by json_PO_excel.py not manually!
+   !!do not make your own Excel generating python strickly adhere to the readme, use json_PO_excel.py for excel generation!!
+   !!do not make your own Excel generating python strickly adhere to the readme, use json_PO_excel.py for excel generation!!
+   !!do not make your own Excel generating python strickly adhere to the readme, use json_PO_excel.py for excel generation!!
 5. Confirm that the populated `empty_base_template.xlsx` matches the cell addresses expected by the JSON.